charlesguo/ios-habit-project/README.md

 #### Week 2
 _finishing a usable build_
-* [goals for the week, should be finishing a usable app]
+* segues from the tableview to the details page and back again!

 #### Week 3
 * [goals for the week]

 #### Week 4
-* [goals for the week, should be finishing all core features]
+* incorporate the calculator

 #### Week 5
 _starting the polish_
+* Work on colour scheme
-* [goals for the week]
+* Add the splash screen

 #### Week 6
 _submitting to the App Store_
-* [goals for the week, should be finishing the polish -- demo day on Saturday!]
+* Create the app icon
+* Create the necessary screenshots
+* Choose the keywords and do the write-up.

 [Back to top ^](#)